 You can contribute up to a lifetime contribution limit of $50,000 for each of your children.
 The government’s Canada Education Savings Grant will contribute an additional 20% to the account, up to a maximum of $500 per year and $7,200 in total.
 This is probably the biggest advantage of RESPs.

 For lower-income families, the Canada Learning Bond contributes up to $2,000 to an eligible child’s RESP, with no personal contributions required.
 Eligibility depends on the number of children in the family and the family’s income.
-For example, with between one to three children, your adjusted family income would have to be below $50,197 for your child to qualify.
+For example, for the July 1, 2022 to June 30, 2023 benefit year, if you have between one to three children, your adjusted family income would have to be below $50,197 for your child to qualify.

 2 The savings benefit from tax-deferred growth